Purnia district: History

 Purnia is part of the Mithila region.
 Mithila first gained prominence after it was settled by Indo-Aryan peoples who established the Mithila Kingdom (also called Kingdom of the Videhas).

 During the late Vedic period (c.
 1100–500 BCE), Videha became one of the major political and cultural centers of Ancient India, along with Kuru and Pañcāla.
 The kings of the Videha Kingdom were called Janakas.
 The Videha Kingdom was later incorporated into the Vajji confederacy, which had its capital in the city of Vaishali, which is also in Mithila.
 The eastern part of Purnia formed part of the region of Pundravardhana, part of ancient Bengal.
 It must have been part of Shashanka's kingdom, and eventually became part of the kingdom of Magadha in the 11th century.

-In the 13th century Bakhtiyar Khilji devastated Bihar and Bengal and conquered both for the Delhi Sultanate.
+In the ending period of the 12th century Bakhtiyar Khilji invaded Bihar and parts of Bengal and conquered both for the Delhi Sultanate.
 However the northern part of the district still seems to have been held by the Kirat peoples as the Muslim rulers kept having to protect the district from their incursions.
-However not much is known of its rule during the period from 13th to 17th centuries other than it was a military frontier.
+However, not much is known of its rule during the period from 13th to 17th centuries other than it was a military frontier.
 It is known that it formed the border of the Bengal Sultanate and eventually supplied levies to Humayun during his war with the Suri dynasty.

 During the Mughal period, what is now Purnia district was part of the sarkars of Purania and Tajpur in the Bengal Subah, which were separated by the Mahananda River.
 The northern strip of the district along the Nepal border was part of the Kingdom of Morang, part of Limbuwan.
 During the late Mughal period five mahals from Munger Sarkar were annexed to Purania Sarkar, prior to this the border between Bihar Subah and Bengal Subah was the Kosi River.
 During the Mughal rule, Purnea was an outlying military province, and its revenue was mostly spent on protecting its borders against tribes from the north and east.